antleaf/doapr/webroot/content/repositories/agecon-search.md

 remining_indrawn_item: When an item is removed, the original citation along with a brief statement will appear in its place.
 repository_type: Disciplinary
+scientific_committees: |-
-scientific_committees: 'Yes : scientists are part of the advisory board'
+  Yes : scientists are part of the advisory board .

+  Five year terms
 service_pricing: There is a small charge per paper for groups that ask us to submit their papers.
 Charges are from 1 to 5 USD per paper depending on how much extra processing is involved